openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 1. If version of `microshift` binary is older than version in metadata, **refuse to start MicroShift**.
 1. If persisted version is on a list of blocked version migrations, **refuse to start MicroShift**.
 1. If binary is the same version as persisted in metadata, **no need for a data migration**.
-1. Otherwise upgrade is allowed and data migration will be performed.
+1. Otherwise attempt to migrate the data.

 ### Open Questions [optional]